GravityKit/GravityExport-Lite/readme.txt

 = 1.8.2 =
 * Bugfix: Empty numeric values are not allowed by PhpSpreadsheet anymore.
 So much for SemVer :-)
-* Bugfix: Product subfields we're all parsed as currency.
-Now its all the correct type.
+* Bugfix: Product subfields were all parsed as currency.
+Now they are the correct type.

 = 1.8.1 =
 * Bugfix: Numeric values were presented as currency by default.